Glossary & Terminology

 Running Low

 What to do: Plan to create a purchase order soon.
-Check lead times to ensure arrival before stockout.
+Check lead times to ensure stock arrives before the reorder point is breached.

 S